AdamKormos/SaveMadeEasy/README.md

 *Note: You may want to visit Project -> Project Settings -> AutoLoads and make the SaveSystem AutoLoad be the very first one that boots, to allow other AutoLoads to work with the plugin at start-up.
 You can do this by dragging it to the top of the AutoLoad list.*

+# Limitations
+- You generally shouldn't use **numerals** as whole Dictionary keys (123), or at the beginning (12mykey), unless you have the perform_typecast_on_dictionary_keys constant boolean set to false.
+(At the top of the script.)
+This is because if it's true, the plugin saves the Dictionary key as a numeral, but you can only access keys via Strings, considering the key path nesting.
+(In this case, when accessing keys, you also have to stringify your input key. -- TODO: Automatically handle this conversion, maybe log it.)

 # Contact
 If you have any questions/concerns or just wanna say hi, you can message me on [Twitter](https://twitter.com/olcgreen) or add me on Discord.
 My handle is olcgreen on both.